Professor Bernhardi: Adaptations

 In 2019, the play was reimagined as The Doctor by writer and director Robert Icke.
 The Doctor premiered at the Almeida Theatre on August 10, 2019.
-The production was planned to transfer to London’s West End, but was postponed due to the coronavirus pandemic.
+The production was planned to transfer to London's West End, but was postponed due to the coronavirus pandemic.

+In 2021 the Almeida theatre production was invited to perform at the Adelaide Festival in Australia, the most prestigious theatrical festival in the Southern hemisphere.
+2023 saw the production 'revived' at the King James Theatre in London, followed by a transfer to The Park Avenue Armory Theatre in New York.

+Also in 2023, the play, entitled "Docteure" in Québec, is presented by Compagnie Jean-Duceppe at Théâtre Jean-Duceppe, Place des Arts in Montréal.
+The lead role of Dr. Rachelle Wolff is played by actress Pascale Montpetit.
+The same year also Uppsala stadsteater, Uppsala, Sweden, presented the play.
+The director was Carolina Frände.